-For the configuration of the according CP for productive connections please follow the following approach:
+For the configuration of the Ethernet PG/OP channel for productive connections please follow the following approach:

 - Hardware configuration CPU

-- Hardware configuration CP
+- Hardware configuration Ethernet PG/OP channel

 - Configure connections

 - Siemens S7 connections

-- (Configuration via Siemens NetPro, communication via VIPA handling blocks)
+(Configuration via Siemens NetPro, communication via VIPA handling blocks)

-- Open communication

-(Configuration and communication happens by standard handling blocks)
+- Open communication (Configuration and communication happens by standard handling blocks)

 - Transfer of the complete project to CPU

-7.7 Hardware configuration
+6.7 Hardware-Konfiguration

-At the first start-up respectively at an over all reset with an PowerON again, the Ethernet PG/OP channel and PROFINET IO controller do not have any IP address.
-These may only be reached via its MAC address.
-IP address parameters may be assigned to the corresponding component by means of the MAC addresses, which may be found printed at the front with the sequence 1. address PROFINET IO controller and beneath address Ethernet PG/OP channel.
+At the first commissioning respectively after an overall reset with PowerON again of the CPU, the Ethernet PG/OP channel has no IP address.
+This can only be reached by its MAC address.
+By means of the MAC address, which is printed at the front as 'MAC PG/OP:...', you can assign IP address data.
 The assignment takes place directly via the hardware configuration of the Siemens SIMATIC Manager.

 - CPU - ♦ Chap.
-4.5 'Hardware configuration CPU' page 59 - Ethernet PG/OP channel - Schap.
-4.7 'Hardware configuration Ethernet PG/OP channel' page 63 - PROFINET CP - \$ Chap.
-8.3.2 'Commissioning and initialization' page 145
+4.4 'Hardware configuration CPU' page 57 - Ethernet PG/OP channel - Chap.
+4.6 'Hardware configuration Ethernet PG/OP channel' page 60

-7.8 Configure Siemens S7 connections
+6.8 Configure Siemens S7 connections

 The project engineering of connections i.e. the "link-up" between stations happens in NetPro from Siemens.
 NetPro is a graphical user interface for the link-up of stations.
 A communication connection enables the program controlled communication between two participants at the Industrial Ethernet.
 The communication partners may here be part of the same project or - at multi projects - separated within related part projects.
-Communication partners may be projects.

-cation connections to partners outside of a project are configured via the object "In unknown project" or via deputy objects like "Other stations" or Siemens "SIMATIC S5 Station".
+Communication connections to partners outside of a project are configured via the object "In unknown project" or via deputy objects like "Other stations" or Siemens "SIMATIC S5 Station".
 The communication is controlled by the user program with VIPA handling blocks.
 To use this blocks, configured communication connections are always necessary in the active station.

-- ⇔ 'Link-up stations' page 133
+- ⇔ 'Link-up stations' page 117

-- 'Projecting connections' page 133
+- ♦ 'Projecting connections' page 118

-- Siemens S7 connection Communication functions' page 136
+- ♦ 'Siemens S7 connection Communication functions' page 120